Strabismus: Pathophysiology

 The extraocular muscles control the position of the eyes.
 Thus, a problem with the muscles or the nerves controlling them can cause paralytic strabismus.
 The extraocular muscles are controlled by cranial nerves III, IV, and VI.
 An impairment of cranial nerve III causes the associated eye to deviate down and out and may or may not affect the size of the pupil.
 Impairment of cranial nerve IV, which can be congenital, causes the associated eye to drift up and perhaps slightly inward.
 Sixth nerve palsy causes the associated eye to deviate inward and has many causes due to the relatively long path of the nerve.
 Increased cranial pressure can compress the nerve as it runs between the clivus and brain stem.

 Evidence indicates a cause for strabismus may lie with the input provided to the visual cortex.

-Amblyopia may also cause strabismus.
 If a great difference in clarity occurs between the images from the right and left eyes, input may be insufficient to correctly reposition the eyes.
 Other causes of a visual difference between right and left eyes, such as asymmetrical cataracts, refractive error, or other eye disease, can also cause or worsen strabismus.